d0k3/GodMode9/README.md

 These short instructions apply to all users who have ARM9loaderhax and [Luma3DS](https://github.com/AuroraWright/Luma3DS) installed (Luma3DS set up with standard paths), which will be the majority of all GodMode9 users.
 Here's how to set it up quickly:
 * Rename `GodMode9.bin`(from the release archive) to `X_GodMode9.bin`(change `X`to the button of your choice) and put it into `sd:/luma/payloads/`
 * Get good versions of `aeskeydb.bin`, `seeddb.bin` and `encTitlekeys.bin` from somewhere (don't ask me!) and put these three files into `sd:/` or `sd:/files9` (optional but recommended for full functionality).
+* Possibly helpful info: If you wonder how to backup your NAND, press the HOME button and enter the menu titled `More...`.
+You may also backup your NAND via just copying the `nand.bin` / `nand_min.bin` file in `S:/`.

 You may now run GodMode9 via the X Button (or any other button you chose).
 See below for a list of stuff you can do with it.